Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 # API Specific Details

-Now that we have a unified terminology to work with across the RTX APIs, and took a brief look at how the Shader Binding Table works, we'll dive into the API-specific details of the SBT for each API before getting to the interactive SBT builder widget.
+Now that we have a unified terminology to work with across the RTX APIs and took a general look at how the Shader Binding Table works, we'll dive into the API-specific details of the SBT for each API.
+In each API the SBT is passed as a set of one or more buffers of shader records to the launch call (each record type can be in a separate buffer, or all in one), with information specifying the starting address and stride of each group of records.
+Each record consists of an API specific shader handle followed by any embedded parameters for the record.
-The most important difference is in how the embedded parameters for a shader record are specified, and the typos of parameters which can be embedded.
+The biggest difference between the APIs is in how the embedded parameters for a shader record are specified on the host and retrieved on the device, and the types of parameters which can be embedded.
-The shader record handles and the alignment requirements for them in the SBT can also differ between the different APIs.
+The sizes of the shader record handles and their alignment requirements can also differ between the APIs.

 ## DirectX Ray Tracing